How to mummify a pharaoh: A step-by-step guide

 The body was placed in a sarcophagus and buried in a tomb.
 The tomb was filled with all of the pharaoh's belongings, including food, clothing, and the Book of the Dead, a collection of spells and incantations that would guide the pharaoh's spirit through the afterlife.

-The pharaoh's tomb was also adorned with decorations and statues of gods, including Anubis, the god of mummification, and Osiris, the god of the afterlife.
+The pharaoh's tomb was also adorned with decorations and statues of gods, including Anubis, the god of mummification, and Osiris, the god of the dead and afterlife.

 Mask of king Tut